 - Click Apply to save changes.

+Users reported that the Nvidia driver crashing on Windows 10 could be solved by changing a few options in Nvidia Control Panel.
 It’s also advised that you set your power options to High Performance by following these steps:

-Solution 6 – Disable ATKFUSService
+6. Disable ATKFUSService

 - Click Apply and OK to save changes.

-Solution 8 – Use MSI Afterburner to underclock your graphic card
+7. Use MSI Afterburner to underclock your graphic card

-Users reported that sometimes your GPU memory frequency doesn’t match your RAM frequency and that can cause Nvidia driver to crash.
-To fix this issue, some users suggest to underclock your graphic card by lowering its memory frequency.
-This is an advanced process, and if you’re not careful, you can cause permanent damage to your computer.
+Some users suggest underclocking your graphic card by lowering its memory frequency to fix this issue.
+Unfortunately, this is an advanced process, and if you’re not careful, you can cause permanent damage to your computer.

-Solution 9 – Clean your graphic card
+8. Clean your graphic card

-Sometimes Nvidia driver crash can be caused if your graphic card is overheating.
-In order to fix this, it’s advised that your open your computer case, remove your graphic card and clean it from dust.
+Sometimes, the Nvidia driver crashing on Windows 10 issue can be caused if your graphic card overheating.
+To fix this, it’s advised to open your computer case, remove your graphic card and clean it from dust.